Skip to main content

 Insurance settlement as funding mechanism.
 The plan includes a settlement with Fireman's Fund Insurance Company to purchase back historical liability policies that will fund the trust.
 Fireman's Fund, founded in 1863 in San Francisco, was a major commercial property and casualty insurer that provided coverage to The Stephan Company and its predecessors during the relevant product manufacturing period.
 The insurer became part of Allianz, the German financial services conglomerate, and in 2014 began winding down its commercial property/casualty business.
 In 2015, ACE acquired Fireman's Fund's personal lines business for $365 million.

-Insurance buyback settlements are common in asbestos bankruptcies because they provide several advantages: they eliminate ongoing coverage disputes and litigation with insurers; they crystallize the amount of insurance funding available for the trust; and they often include premium payments above policy limits in exchange for full releases.
+Insurance buyback settlements are common in asbestos bankruptcies because they eliminate ongoing coverage disputes and litigation with insurers, crystallize the amount of insurance funding available for the trust, and often include premium payments above policy limits in exchange for full releases.
 The specific terms of the Fireman's Fund settlement—including the buyback premium and aggregate funding contribution—have not been publicly disclosed but will be detailed in the disclosure statement.

 Prepetition stakeholder support.
 The proposed restructuring has the support of a prepetition ad hoc committee of talc claimants and their counsel.
-This prepetition engagement suggests that significant negotiations occurred before the filing regarding trust funding levels, claims resolution procedures, and the treatment of different claim categories.
-Prepetition support from the claimant constituency is critical for a successful 524(g) reorganization because Section 524(g) requires that the trust be approved by at least 75% of the claimants voting on the plan.
+Prepetition support from the claimant constituency is required for a 524(g) reorganization because Section 524(g) requires that the trust be approved by at least 75% of the claimants voting on the plan.

 Case Developments and Administration

-The chapter 11 case is progressing through early-stage procedures including committee formation, professional retentions, and first-day relief.
+The chapter 11 case is proceeding through early-stage procedures including committee formation, professional retentions, and first-day relief.

 Asbestos Claimants Committee.
 On December 23, 2025, the U.S. Trustee appointed an Official Committee of Asbestos Claimants to represent the interests of talc personal injury claimants in the case.
-The committee is empowered to participate in plan negotiations, evaluate trust funding adequacy, review claims resolution procedures, and ensure that claimant recoveries are maximized within the constraints of available funding.
+The committee is empowered to participate in plan negotiations, evaluate trust funding, review claims resolution procedures, and advocate for claimant recoveries within the constraints of available funding.
 Committee professionals—typically including bankruptcy counsel and financial advisors—will be retained at estate expense and will conduct independent analysis of the debtor's finances, insurance coverage, and proposed trust structure.

 Professional retentions.
-The debtor has sought to retain the following professionals:
+The debtor has sought to retain the following professionals (applications pending):

 Robert J. Keach of Verrill Dana LLP and Jennifer S. Novo of Stearns Weaver Miller have been admitted pro hac vice to appear in the case.
-The involvement of Verrill Dana, a firm with significant asbestos bankruptcy experience, signals the specialized nature of the 524(g) proceedings.
+The involvement of Verrill Dana, a firm with asbestos bankruptcy experience, reflects the specialized nature of the 524(g) proceedings.

 First-day relief.
 The court entered first-day interim orders on December 23, 2025, following a first-day hearing on December 3, 2025.
 The interim orders authorized continued bank account usage and cash management, insurance continuation, and ordinary course professional retention.
-These interim orders allow the debtor to continue operating its distribution business without disruption while the case proceeds.
+These interim orders authorize the debtor to continue operating its distribution business while the case proceeds.

 Meeting of creditors.
 The Section 341 meeting of creditors was scheduled for December 29, 2025.
 At this meeting, the U.S. Trustee and creditors have the opportunity to question the debtor's representatives under oath regarding the company's financial affairs and the circumstances leading to bankruptcy.